mooseses/TunesBack/README.md

 ## New Music Finding

-TunesBack uses a multi-stage validation process to accurately identify genuinely new additions to your library, distinguishing them from pre-existing tracks that were simply unplayed.
+TunesBack uses a multi-stage validation process to accurately identify genuinely new additions to your library, distinguishing them from tracks whose metadata has been edited and pre-existing tracks that were simply unplayed.

 ### Classification Criteria